 p≡p for Outlook¶

-|Outlook||Outlook 2010 through Outlook 2016 (latest service pack is recommended to fix some known issues)Both 32-bit and 64-bit versions|
+|Outlook||Outlook 2010, Outlook 2013 and Outlook 2016 (latest service pack is recommended to fix some known issues)Both 32-bit and 64-bit versions|

 |Mail Protocols||ActiveSync; Exchange; IMAP; SMTP;|

 |.Net Framework 4.0 and higher||Required for add-on to work|

 As long as you can run the appropriate Outlook version on your hardware, p≡p for Outlook will work on your current hardware.

 The POP3 protocol is not supported.

 Following features are implemented in version 1.0.200 of p≡p for Outlook:

 - Untrusted server (save emails encrypted on the server) / Trusted server (save decrypted emails on the server)

 - Compatibility with OpenPGP (exchange messages with OpenPGP users, key server lookup, display fingerprint, blacklist keys, disable subject encryption)